 Purpose and Value of PR Reviews

-PR reviews provide various purposes and values, serving as a multidimensional activity that goes beyond simple error detection to improve the capabilities of the entire team.
+PR reviews serve several purposes and deliver value in multiple ways.
+They go beyond simple error detection and help improve the capabilities of the entire team.

 Improving Code Quality